-Retirement - The town provides retirement benefits through contributions to the New York State Employees' Retirement System for substantially all of its regular full-time employees and its part-time employees who elect to The system computes the cost of retirement participate. benefits based on its fiscal year, which ends March 31, and bills the participating municipalities for their contributions in Dec. of the current year.
+Retirement - The town provides retirement benefits through

+contributions to the New York State Employees' Retirement System for substantially all of its regular full-time and its part-time employees emplovees who elect participate.
+The system computes the cost of retirement benefits based on its fiscal year, which ends March 31, and participating municipalities for the contributions in Dec. of the current year.
 The bills are pro-rated to keep accounts current.
 The Town will be billed annually which is recorded in the budget not in long-term debt.
 The NYSLRS supplies GASB 68.